-Luminaire Technologies owns the Scott's Mill dam on the James River along the borders of Amherst and Bedford Counties, Virginia and the City of Lynchburg.
-Flows over the dam are uncontrolled.
+Luminaire Technologies owns the Scott's Mill dam on the James River along the borders of Amherst and Bedford Counties, Virginia and has rights to flood up to three additional feet in the headpond for adding hydropower.
+Flows over the dam are currently uncontrolled.
 Headpond water levels at a median flow of 2,000 cfs are slightly greater than one foot over the spillway crest, which is at elevation 514.4 feet.
 During low flows, the tailwater elevation is approximately 499 feet, resulting in a potential gross head of about 15 feet.
-Applicant is proposing to add nine 500 kW units for a total plant capacity of 4.5 MW.
+Applicant is proposing to add a two-foot high cap to the dam crest and nine 500 kW units for a total plant capacity of 4.5 MW.
+Applicant intends to start construction in summer 2023 (or within one year following license issuance) and anticipates construction will take two years to complete.